felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 ago).
 Can this process be anything more than bittersweet?

 I don't judge you if you're doing this.
 I have been collecting junk from my childhood for over 20 years, now.
 But, as I gradually start to get rid of the objects that have become meaningless to me, I feel more free.
+I wish everyone could experience this "eureka" moment.

-## "Digital books represent a potential threat to author royalties"
+## "Digital books represent a potential threat to author royalties!"

-Yes, but only because it seems to be by design.
+Yes, but only because it seems like E-book distributors have no intention of creating an alternative better than piracy.
 Let's face it.
 Piracy will never go away.
-It is a reality, good or bad.
+It is a tool, which can be used for immoral goals, but also for pure goals.

 While we are on the subject of piracy, I want to say that my stance on piracy is mostly positive.
-I think we are brainwashed by corporations to view piracy as a crime, when in reality it is often the only tool consumers have to cut through marketing BS.
-Digital products have a unique opportunity to let consumers try the product before they buy it.
+I think we are brainwashed by corporations to view piracy as a shameless crime, when in reality it is often the only tool consumers have to cut through marketing BS.
+Digital products have a unique opportunity to let consumers try the product before they buy it, but it seems like a majority of publishers do not take advantage of it.

-Digital trials are not like physical goods: you cannot damage them.
-If you "take them back to the store", nobody loses.

-Most digital subscriptions have a free-trial period to help you test if the product is right for you or not.
-And you know what?
-It works.
-It allows consumers to buy with confidence.
-I'd be willing to bet consumers spend more on a product if they were able to try it before buying it.
-This should be the norm.
-Too often, it feels like piracy is the only way to try something before buying it.
-It is a tragedy, but it is that way because publishers failed to embrace "free demos" when the Internet was young.
-It created a culture of "us versus them" that will probably never go away.
+Digital demos are not like physical goods: they cannot be damaged by a consumer.
+Thus, why wouldn't we allow consumers to try a demo version of a digital product to their heart's content?
+It is only the right thing to do, unless your goal is to trick people into buying an inferior product using clever marketing.

+Before I go any further in my rant, I must address the elephant in the room: *yes*, you can download a trial version of most E-books, whether it's on Amazon, the Kobo store, or any other store.
+However, I think this is too short-sighted, and we could do better than this.

+{{< figure src="/img/steam-spotify-netflix.png" caption="These players did it right." position="center" >}}

-But let's forget about piracy for a moment.
-Let's look at two of my favorite digital distributors: Steam and Spotify.
-These platforms respectively distribute video games and music; two products that had people scream "piracy will doom the market!".
-Except, you can't pirate games from Steam, or music from Spotify.
+Let's look at three of my favorite digital distributors: Steam, Spotify and Netflix.
+These platforms respectively distribute video games, music and movies; all products that had people scream "piracy will doom this market!".
+Except, you can't pirate games from Steam, music from Spotify, or movies from Netflix.
 Their DRM is airtight.
-And everyone is paying their fair share.
+And everyone is paying their fair share, because for the price you get convenience that can't be beat.
 It's amazing.

 The same thing could happen with books, if only the prices were right!
 Take a look at this pricing for *The Subtle Art of Not Giving a F.ck*:

 {{< figure src="/img/digital-book-pricing.png" caption="What a deal!
 Buy digital and save 15%!
-That's 2.22 CAD!"position="center" >}}
+That's 2.22 CAD!" position="center" >}}

 Saving 15% sounds like a good deal.
 Saving 2 dollars sounds like a rip-off, especially when it often takes less time to pirate the book than to enter your credit card info.
 I think if distributors like Amazon were